-Figure Legends
+Description of updates to data and methods used to calculate the pressure scores for the global Ocean Health Index 2016 assessment.

-Figure 1.
-Map and distribution of Index scores and average yearly change in scores (linear regression of Index scores from 2012 to 2016) from 2016 OHI global assessment.
-(A) Map of per-region scores shows lowest scores generally in tropical areas and highest scores generally in South Pacific and Southern Oceans.
+Fig 1.
+Map and distribution of OHI Index scores and average yearly change in scores.

+(A) Map of 2016 per-region scores shows lowest scores generally in tropical areas and highest scores generally in South Pacific and Southern Oceans.
 (B) Distribution of per-region scores is normally distributed around the global OHI score of 71.
-(C) Map of per-region average yearly change in Index scores, and (D) distribution of average change among regions.
+(C) Map of per-region average yearly change in Index scores from 2012 to 2016 (based on linear regression analysis of Index scores), and (D) distribution of average change among regions.

-Figure 2.
-Global average yearly change in goal scores from 2012-2016 for each goal and subgoal, unweighted (blue dots) and weighted by size of EEZ (orange dots).
+Fig 2.
+Global average yearly change in goal scores from 2012-2016.

+Average annual change in global status for each goal and subgoal, unweighted (blue dots) and weighted by size of EEZ (orange dots).
 Solid circles indicate trends significantly different from zero; open circles are non-significant.
 Plots on the right show change over time in the global goal score (y-axis scaled to the range of values for each goal).
 Large differences between unweighted and weighted values (e.g. natural products and fisheries) result from countries with large EEZs having scores significantly different from the global average.

-Figure 3.
+Fig 3.
+Relationship between score and annual change in score.

 OHI scores for 2016 versus the annual change in score over 5 years for each region.
 Red dashed lines indicate no change over time (horizontal line) and the mean Index score across regions (vertical line); dark black line is the linear regression slope.
 Regions with higher Index scores in 2016 that improved through time are in the top-right quadrant, and countries with lower scores that declined through time are in the bottom-left.
 Data points for labeled countries are colored orange for ease of identification.

-Figure 4.
-Drivers of change in OHI scores from 2012-2016 for the 15 regions with largest increases and decreases in scores and 10 representative regions in between (separated by dark black lines).
+Fig 4.
+Drivers of change in OHI scores from 2012-2016 for a sampling of regions.

+Contribution of OHI goals to changes in annual Index scores for the 15 regions with largest increases and decreases in scores and 10 representative regions in between (separated by dark black lines).
 Light dark lines are the overall trend.
 Colored bars are the magnitude of change in each goal, either positive (to the right of the heavy black line) or negative (to the left).
 Note that minor change in an Index score can result from a wide range of possible combinations of changes in goal scores.
-See Figure 4 S1 Results for all countries.
+See Fig G in S1 File for all countries.

-Figure 5.
+Fig 5.
+Evaluating the OHI model using 5 years of data.

 Relationship between different aspects of OHI scores.
-A) OHI scores in 2012 versus 2016, showing past scores predict future scores; B) ‘likely future status’ in 2012 (i.e., predicted status in 2016) versus observed status in 2016; and C) expected change in status (OHI status minus ‘likely future status’ from 2012 scenario) and the observed change (status in 2016 minus status in 2012).
+(A) OHI scores in 2012 versus 2016, showing past scores predict future scores; (B) ‘likely future status’ in 2012 (i.e., predicted status in 2016) versus observed status in 2016, with black line indicating the slope estimate from a linear regression model; and (C) expected change in status (OHI status minus ‘likely future status’ from 2012 scenario) and the observed change (status in 2016 minus status in 2012).
+Red lines indicate the one-to-one relationship.